subvisual/subvisual.com/src/posts/2016-08-08-subvisual-weekly-3/index.md

 ---
+highlight: false
-path: /97-subvisual-weekly-3/
+path: 97-subvisual-weekly-3
 title: "Subvisual Weekly #3"
+categories:
+  - inside-subvisual
 author: gabriel-poca
 date: 2016-08-08
 cover: cover.jpg
+intro: I'm lucky to have a friend who really knows how to bring people together.
+  He is the brains behind everything our group of friends does, whether it's a Christmas dinner, a summer picnic, or a trip somewhere.
+We know that he makes sure it happens.
 tags:
   - general
   - community
-intro: "I'm lucky to have a friend who really knows how to bring people together.
-He is the brains behind everything our group of friends does, whether it's a Christmas dinner, a summer picnic, or a trip somewhere.
-We know that he makes sure it happens."
 ---

 I'm lucky to have a friend who really knows how to bring people together.
 He is the brains behind everything our group of friends does, whether it's a Christmas dinner, a summer picnic, or a trip somewhere.
 We know that he makes sure it happens.